sntk-76/bookwise-ai/README.md

 terraform apply
 ```

-Make sure your GCP CLI is authenticated and configured before applying.
+Ensure you are authenticated with Google Cloud CLI before running Terraform.

 ---

 ## Optional Enhancements

-* Integrate FAISS or Annoy for faster, large-scale vector search.
+* Replace sklearn similarity with FAISS or Annoy for large-scale vector search.
-* Add genre or mood filters for refined discovery.
+* Add genre and tag filters for better discovery.
-* Enable user sessions or personalization.
+* Implement user sessions and personalization.
-* Containerize Streamlit app for Docker-based deployment.
+* Integrate usage analytics and dashboarding.
-* Log analytics or feedback trends to BigQuery.
+* Dockerize the app for local or containerized cloud deployment.

 ---